freeCodeCamp/guide/src/pages/php/index.md

 ## What is PHP used for?

+PHP can be used for:

+* Websites and web applications (server-side scripting)
+* Command line scripting
+* Desktop (GUI) applications

-It is typically used to generate web page content dynamically.
+Typically, it is used in the first form to generate web page content dynamically.
 For example, if you have a blog website, you might write some PHP scripts to retrieve your blog posts from a database and display them.
 Other things that PHP scripts could be used for include:

 * Processing and saving user input from form data
 * Setting and working with website cookies